Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Abstract

 \section{Abstract}

 Due to developments in quantum computing, classical asymmetric cryptography is at risk of being breached.
 Consequently, new Post-Quantum Cryptography (PQC) primitives using lattices are studied.
-Another point of scrutiny is the resilience of these new primitives to Side Channel Analysis (SCA), where an attacker can study physical leakages.
-In this work we discuss a SCA vulnerability due to the ciphertext malleability of some PQC primitives exposed by a work from Ravi et al. We propose a novel countermeasure to this vulnerability exploiting the same ciphertext malleability and discuss its practical application to several PQC primitives.
-We also extend the seminal work of Ravi et al. by detailling their attack on the different security levels of a post-quantum Key Encapsulation Mechanism (KEM), namely FrodoKEM.
+Another point of scrutiny is the resistance of these new primitives to Side Channel Analysis (SCA), where an attacker can study physical leakages.
+In this work, we discuss an SCA vulnerability due to the ciphertext malleability of some PQC primitives exposed in a work by Ravi et al. We propose a novel countermeasure to this vulnerability exploiting the same ciphertext malleability and discuss its practical application to several PQC primitives.
+We also extend the seminal work of Ravi et al. by detailing their attack on the different security levels of a post-quantum Key Encapsulation Mechanism (KEM), namely FrodoKEM.
+We also provide a generalisation of their attack to different parameters which could be used in future similar primitives.